-How can I get help with…?
+How do I get help with?

-Concern Hotline, Inc., established in 1968, is a volunteer-operated hotline providing crisis intervention, suicide prevention and information and referral services, to anyone in need, 24 hours a day, and 7 days a week.
+Concern Hotline established in 1968, is a volunteer-operated hotline providing crisis intervention, suicide prevention and information and referral services, to anyone in need, 24 hours a day, and 7 days a week.
 The hotline services Lord Fairfax Planning District 7 (LFPD7).
 The hotline also contracts with Northwestern Community Services Board (NWCSB) to provide 24-hour crisis care intervention.

 - Clarke County 540-667-0145